ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_setup_instance.md

 Scope: Setup
 Level: User Goal
 Actors: User (usually a sysadmin)
-Brief: User sets up a daemon on the instance.
+Brief: User sets up a daemon on the instance and connects it to elektra-web.

 ## Scenarios